Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 For whatever reason, any chance of using the statutory consultation process as anything more than a box-ticking exercise, was lost.
 Done creatively, with good storytelling, this could have done the narrative groundwork to get the locals onside, earn their forbearance and buy-in.

-But no, despite its £27M budget, this flagship project was spoiled, for what the sailors of Portsmouth would have called a ‘ha’p’orth of tar’.
+But no, despite its £27M budget, this flagship project was spoiled, for what Portsmouth sailors would call a ‘ha’p’orth of tar’.

 Salisbury provides a good example of the risk of not engaging with our Selfish Superpower, and relying on our Science Superpower alone.
 In summary: